Trinity Theological College Chapel

 Trinity Theological College Chapel is a building and former chapel in Mount Sophia, Singapore.
-Completed in 1969, it served as the chapel for the Trinity Theological College, which moved elsewhere in 2001.
+Completed in 1969, it served as the chapel for Trinity Theological College, which moved elsewhere in 2001.
 The building was later conserved and integrated into a condominium.

 Description

 The building's roof was designed to resemble the Chinese character "人", which means person.
 Bricks from the building which stood on the site on which the chapel was built, were used in the construction of the chapel's walls.
 Fibrous plaster was used in the construction of the roof.
 Ceramic tiles can be found on the floor while terrazzo can be found at the chancel.
 The building also features timber screens that "allow the surrounding greenery to flow in", as well as "optimising cross ventilation and natural daylight".
 According to Docomomo Singapore, the building is an "excellent example of later modern tropical church design that evolved from the 1950s."